tatsuya98/RealTimeChat/README.md

 # SwarmNetwork

-It's a real time chat app

 ## Description

-A real time chat web app built using signalR firebase and svelte and bcrypt
+A real time chat web app, with the name based on 2 ais neuro and evil where their community is called the swarm.
+Built using signalR firebase, svelte and bcrypt

 ## Getting Started